8 min read

 This trap occurs when you assume facts not explicitly stated or infer information from diagrams that are not marked as drawn to scale.

 • The Trap: Assuming variables are positive, integers, or distinct unless specified.
-Assuming geometric figures (e.g., lines are parallel, angles are right) based on their appearance.
+Assuming geometric figures have properties (parallel lines, right angles) based on their appearance alone.
 In Quantitative Comparison, assuming a relationship holds true based on a single test case.

 • How to Avoid: